Graphic Recorders for Events

 Written by Lina Navickaitė

-Why Graphic Recording Works for Business Communication
+Why Events Use Graphic Recording

 1. It helps people understand information quickly